HawaiiGolfGuide.com

 Alexander and Baldwin, a corporation founded by descendants of the original missionaries to Hawaii, developed Wailea in the early 1970s, carving the spot out of a wasteland of desert shrubs and lava rock.
 In its stead they created a lush, luxurious, and beautifully manicured playground.
 The courses have changed hands a couple of times since then and landed in the hands of Golf BC, also owners of Kiele and Mokihana on Kauai.

-Emerald, the most popular of the three courses, offers the most stunning scenery, with bougainvillea, birds-of-paradise, and firecracker plants everywhere you look.
+Wailea Golf Club's Emerald course offers stunning scenery, with bougainvillea, birds-of-paradise, and firecracker plants everywhere you look.
 The layout, with the holes stair-stepping uphill, means you have a view of the ocean and outlying islands on every single hole.
 Yes, every hole.

 Measuring 6,825 from the tips, 6,407 from the blues, 5,873 from the whites, and 5,268 from the reds, the Emerald is no pushover.
 It opens with a medium-length downhill par 4 that funnels toward the green -- a nice warm-up that might leave you thinking you're going to have an easy day.
 But one taste of the RTJ greens and you'll realize you have your work cut out.